AlexsLemonade/RNA-Seq-Exercises/docker-load.md

   `IPv4 Address`.
 Copy and paste it.
   Put that number and `:8787` at the end of it in your browser.

-Resume with step 6 and 7.
+Resume with step 4 of part 2.